XIVLoot/XIVLoot/README.md

-# FFXIV-RaidLootAPI
+# XIVLoot
 ![example workflow](https://github.com/RickyChittaphone/FFXIV-RaidLootAPI/actions/workflows/dotnet.yml/badge.svg)<br>
-This is the backend of a loot management project so we can easily keep track of the raid loot in FFXIV.
-Hopefully I don't get so busy that I just stop working on it.
+This is a FFXIV raid loot management project.
+This includes a front-end and a back-end.
+Front-end is in Angular and the Backend is in .NET using EntityFramework.
 ## Prepare your environment

 You need